TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## How big can my design be?

-For TT04, the standard tile size is 160x100 um.
+For TT04 and TT05, the standard tile size is 160x100 um.
 This is enough for about 1000 digital logic gates, depending on their size.
 You can also buy extra tiles if you need more room.

 Here's a 3D view of the [GDS](https://zerotoasiccourse.com/terminology/gds) of my [7 segment seconds counter](https://github.com/tinytapeout/tt04-verilog-demo), a small design that increments a counter every second and shows the result on the 7 segment display.